 8. Bodegas Codorniu – Sant Sadurní d'Anoia, Catalunya

 Since 1551, Codorniu is one of the two most renowned sparkling wines cellars of Spain (the other one is Freixenet).
 This top Spanish winery is located in Sant Sadurní d'Anoia, but separated from the centre of the city, you can find a beautiful building designed by Josep Puig i Cadafalch and declared a historic-artistic monument in 1976.

 Interested in wine tastings and winery tours at Bodegas Codorniu?

 Founded in 1924 by Ramón Bilbao, and chosen as one of the best wineries of Spain at the International Wine & Spirit Competition, the company, located in Haro, has focused on innovation without forgetting their traditional roots and respecting the culture and history of wine.
 Ramón Bilbao certainly makes our most famous Spanish wineries to visit list.

 Interested in wine tastings and winery tours at Ramón Bilbao?

 Campo Viejo is a winery designed from the beginning to play a triple role that transcends the traditional activity of the wine sector.
 Firstly, it’s a large winemaking and aging winery, with innovative installations and a huge and beautiful wine barrel cellar, secondly a unique wine tourism destination, and thirdly a social centre capable of enhancing the image of the company, hosting various events.

 Created in 1959, it forms part of the Pernod Ricard Winemakers company.

-Are you thirsty for a Spanish adventure?
+Loved reading about the most famous wineries in Spain and feeling thirsty for a Spanish adventure of your own?
 Click here to see our wine and food tours in Spain!
 Need somewhere to stay?
 Here are some hotels near wineries - and here's one with some luxury spa and wine action in Ribera del Duero.
 Cheers!